 Great Wolf Lodge Maryland holds grand opening

-Located in Perryville in Cecil County, the resort and water park is just an hour from Baltimore.
+Located in Perryville in Cecil County, the resort, an indoor water park, is just an hour from Baltimore.

-Great Wolf Lodge features a wide selection of amenities and family-friendly activities.
+Great Wolf Lodge features a wide selection of amenities and family-friendly activities and events.

 The attractions include a duckpin bowling alley, indoor ropes course, mirror maze, rock climbing wall, and more.